PrinceXaine/Pok-mon-Gen-III-Ultimate-Free-Space-Finder/README.md

 # Requirements:
 1. You will need to install Python.

+# Known Bugs:
+1. Issues with Tkinter emulating control positions.

+    > Due to how the script handles loading in the ROM, some of the controls used to navigate the hex viewer desync.
+You can always jump accurately to an offset, but until I am able to fix this issue, I recommend just being careful with what you do in the editor after scrolling, using the mouse wheel, etc. Before I updated the script, it took between 7-10 seconds to load after pressing the "open ROM" button.
+Now it takes a fraction of a second.
+I am actively working to resolve this issue but it's proven to be challenging and I do not have an ETA as of yet.
+ALWAYS jump to an offset before editing using the "edit offset" button.

 # Future Updates:
 1. Working on the script editor.
 2. Bugfixes